Eric van de Poele: Driving career

 After a difficult 1984 season in French Formula Three, van de Poele then won the Belgian and Benelux Formula Ford titles, also racing in the Belgian Touring Car Championship.
 He subsequently raced in German Touring Cars Championships, winning the 1987 championship despite not winning a race all season.
 He also won the 1987 Spa 24 Hours, sharing a car with Didier Theys and Jean-Michel Martin.
 He also dabbled in British Formula 3.
 For 1989, he moved up to Formula 3000, finishing fourth, and then runner-up in 1990.

-After this, he signed for the Modena Formula One team for 1991, driving their Lamborghini cars thanks to backing from long-time sponsors LeasePlan.
+After this, van de Poele signed for the Modena Formula One team for 1991, driving their Lamborghini cars thanks to backing from long-time sponsors LeasePlan.
 He qualified onto the grid at his third attempt, for the 1991 San Marino Grand Prix.
 There he impressed in the rain, running fifth in the last lap before the car ran out of fuel, dropping him to ninth.
 The team, in financial difficulties, was unable to build on this success, and van de Poele would not race again that year.

-He then signed for Brabham in 1992, but the team were low on money.
+Van de Poele then signed for Brabham in 1992, but the team were low on money.
 He qualified for the opening South African Grand Prix, finishing 13th, but did not manage to qualify the outdated car again.
 He frequently matched team-mate Damon Hill in the other Brabham, however.
 For the Hungarian Grand Prix he switched to the promising Fondmetal team.
 He qualified the car at the first attempt, only to spin out.
-He then started an excellent 15th for the Belgian Grand Prix, finishing 10th, and qualified again for the Italian Grand Prix, only for the clutch to break.
+He then started an excellent 15th for the Belgian Grand Prix, finishing tenth, and qualified again for the Italian Grand Prix, only for the clutch to break.
 After this, Fondmetal also hit money troubles and withdrew, leaving van de Poele without a drive.

 Van de Poele driving the Doyle-Risi Racing Ferrari 333 SP during the 1998 24 Hours of Le Mans endurance race.

 Aside from a largely unused capacity as test driver for Tyrrell in 1993, van de Poele has since found considerable success in Touring Cars and sports cars, winning the 12 Hours of Sebring in 1995 and 1996 and the Petit Le Mans in 1998.
 He has also added to his 1987 win in the Spa 24 Hours with four more wins in 1998, 2005, 2006 and 2008, giving him the record of five wins in the event.
 In 2008, van de Poele competed in the Rolex Sports Car Series.